 Adios, winter.
 Spring's almost here — or at least it is for some of us.
-Above the equator, the first day of the season comes in late March during an event locally known as the spring (or "vernal") equinox.
-On this momentous occasion, the sun will be positioned directly above the equator, something that only happens twice a year.
-The 2018 spring equinox is due to arrive on March 20.
-For your astronomical pleasure, here are five quick facts about it.
+Above the equator, the first day of the season comes in late March during an event locally known as the spring equinox.
+It's also known as the vernal equinox ("vernal" is an adjective meaning spring).